VidithM/Momentum/README.md

 The database is the third part of the architecture, and is a basic single schema four table MySQL database, running in a MariaDB Docker container.
 As is common with industry databases, the database itself is not accessed outside of its specific API, in this case the gql server.

+The communication between the client and server is done using JSON payloads over HTTP.

 ## Prototype

 ### Running the Momentum application